ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The object identifier ("Toid") is specialized as either of the following, and specifies a group name pattern P for the admin scope entry.

-   - The CBOR simple value "true" (0xf5), indicating the wildcard pattern.
+   - The CBOR simple value "true" (0xf5), specifying the wildcard pattern.
 That is, any group name matches with this group name pattern.

-   - A CBOR text string, indicating an exact group name as a literal string.
+   - A CBOR text string, whose value specifies an exact group name as a literal string.
 That is, only one specific group name matches with this group name pattern.

-   - A tagged CBOR data item, indicating a more complex group name pattern with the semantics specified by the CBOR tag.
-For example, and as typically expected, the data item can be a CBOR text string marked with the CBOR tag 35, thus indicating that the group name pattern is a regular expression (see {{Section 3.4.5.3 of RFC8949}}).
+   - A tagged CBOR data item, specifying a more complex group name pattern with the semantics signaled by the CBOR tag.
+For example, and as typically expected, the data item can be a CBOR text string marked with the CBOR tag 35.
+This indicates that the group name pattern specified as value of the CBOR text string is a regular expression (see {{Section 3.4.5.3 of RFC8949}}).
 In case the AIF specific data model AIF-OSCORE-GROUPCOMM is used in a JSON payload, the semantics information conveyed by the CBOR tag can be conveyed, for example, in a nested JSON object.

 * The permission set ("Tperm") is specialized as a CBOR unsigned integer with value Q. This specifies the permissions that the Administrator has to perform operations on the admin endpoints at the Group Manager, as pertaining to any OSCORE group whose name matches with the pattern P. The value Q is computed as follows.